SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/vmware.md

 id: vmware
 title: VMware
 sidebar_label: VMware
-description: The Sumo Logic App for VMware collects unified logs and metrics from the VMware cloud computing virtualization platform, including vCenter Server, vSphere, ESX/ESXi, and individual virtual machines, for real-time display in predefined dashboards.
+description: The Sumo Logic app for VMware collects unified logs and metrics from the VMware cloud computing virtualization platform, including vCenter Server, vSphere, ESX/ESXi, and individual virtual machines, for real-time display in predefined dashboards.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/containers-orchestration/vmware.png')} alt="VMware dashboards" width="50" />

-The VMware App uses unified logs and metrics from the VMware cloud computing virtualization platform to enable monitoring of vCenter, ESXi hosts and individual virtual machines metrics with real-time date displayed in predefined dashboards.
+The VMware app uses unified logs and metrics from the VMware cloud computing virtualization platform to enable monitoring of vCenter, ESXi hosts and individual virtual machines metrics with real-time date displayed in predefined dashboards.

 The dashboards provide insight into key events and metrics such as VM CPU, memory, disk utilization, under-provisioned physical hosts, and idle VMs.
 This enables you to determine capacity constraints and troubleshoot operational issues related to over-provisioning, changes to configuration, and VM movement.

 See the [vSphere product page](https://www.vmware.com/products/vsphere.html) for more information on VMware hybrid cloud.

-## Log and Metric types
+## Log and metric types

 The Sumo Logic vCenter logs source and vCenter metrics source use the installed collector to gather the following data from VMWare: